hardware/mailserver/README.md

 ### Override postfix configuration

 Postfix default configuration can be overrided providing a custom configuration file at postfix format.
-This can be used to also add configuration that are not in out default configuration.
+This can be used to also add configuration that are not in default configuration.
 [Postfix documentation](http://www.postfix.org/documentation.html) remains the best place to find configuration options.

 Each line in the provided file will be loaded into Postfix.
 Create a new file here `/mnt/docker/mail/postfix/custom.conf`